SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 **4. Stop the application**

-Before moving on, click in the first terminal window where Quarkus is running and then press `CTRL-Z` to stop the running application!
-This command will stop the running process and send it to the background.
-To terminate the process, you need to do a `kill %1` from the terminal window.
+Before moving on, click in the first terminal window where Quarkus is running and then press `CTRL-C` to stop the running application.

 You should see something like: